-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 With a maximum volume of 101 decibels, the parent unit is one of the loudest in the group which may be good for deep sleeping parents.
-At max volume, the sound is bright but clear and sure to wake most sleepy parents.
-At a lower volume of 81.5 db the sound is nice and clear but still a little bright sounding.
+At max volume, the sound is bright but clear and sure to wake the most sleepy parents.
+At a lower volume of 81.5 dB, the sound is nice and clear but still a little bright sounding.
 This monitor was fairly good at sound filtering and even though it didn't have sound activation the mic sensitivity worked well and we mostly heard only the baby.

 For two-way communication the sound baby hears is the sound was a little hollow and quiet.
 We aren't sure the baby will be able to tell what you are saying, but at least it isn't a scary or robotic sound.